Vice President and Associate Provost for Faculty Affairs

 Maura A. Ryan, John Cardinal O’Hara, C.S.C., Associate Professor of Christian Ethics

 Maura Ryan, John Cardinal O’Hara, C.S.C., Associate Professor of Christian Ethics, was appointed vice president and associate provost for faculty affairs in 2015.
-Partnering with deans, department chairs, and others, she provides leadership for a number of University services for faculty, ranging from the Dual Career Assistance Program to the Kaneb Center for Teaching and Learning.
+Partnering with deans, department chairs, and others, she provides leadership for a number of University services for faculty, including the Dual Career Assistance Program.
 In addition, she oversees new faculty orientation, the evaluation of teaching, and the resolution of faculty misconduct charges while acting as the point person with the University’s regional accrediting body.

 This is the second time Ryan has been a member of the provost’s office, the first coming from 2001–2004, when she also served as an associate provost.
 Most recently, she was associate dean for the humanities and faculty affairs in Notre Dame’s College of Arts and Letters.
 Her responsibilities there included interviewing all candidates for junior faculty positions in the humanities, supporting the recruitment of women and minority faculty as well as those particularly interested in Notre Dame’s mission as a Catholic university, and working with department chairs on faculty personnel issues.